 The funding of K-12 public schools in Ohio is a joint effort between the state and local school districts.
-In FY 2023, Ohio will distribute close to \$7.64 billion in state foundation funding to 611 school districts through the state foundation funding formula.
+In fiscal year (FY) 2024, Ohio will distribute close to \$8.5 billion in state foundation funding to 611 school districts through the state foundation funding formula.

-The state operating budget for fiscal years 2022 and 2023, Am.
+The state operating budget for fiscal years 2024 and 2025, Am.
 Sub.
-HB 110 of the 134th Ohio General Assembly, made significant changes to the calculation of state funding for primary and secondary education.
-In June of 2022, the General Assembly enacted H.B.
-583. That bill made a number of technical corrections to the school funding formula identified following passage of H.B.
-110. The amount of state foundation funding a district receives is directed by a new formula.
-Often called the Fair School Funding Plan, the changes included in the operating budget related to the calculation of state foundation funding is the result of a workgroup of practitioners convened by House Speaker Robert Cupp and former Representative John Patterson in late 2017.
-What resulted was a set of recommendations to change the state funding formula.
-The new funding model includes the following key elements:
+HB 33 of the 135th Ohio General Assembly, continued the phase-in of the school funding formula first implemented in FY22.
+Often called the Fair School Funding Formula, the changes first instituted in FY22, and subsequently updated in FY24, is the result of a workgroup of practitioners convened by former House Speaker Robert Cupp and former Representative John Patterson in late 2017.
+The funding model directs the method and manner in which schools and districts across the state are funded.
+It includes the following key elements:

 - Funds students where they are educated rather than where they live.
 Generally, this eliminates the deduction and transfer of dollars from resident districts to other schools or districts for students who attend community schools, STEM schools, scholarship programs and open enrollment. - Establishes an input-based funding model informed by professional judgment.
 The formula establishes a base cost methodology using student/teacher ratios, minimum staffing levels and actual costs.
 This results in a unique base cost per-pupil for each school and district in the state. - Acknowledges that school funding has always been a partnership between the state of Ohio and the local school district.
-The state formula works to equalize funding and provide additional money to schools and districts that do not have capacity and wealth to raise revenues locally.
-The new state and local cost methodology uses both assessed property values and income to determine the state share. - Provides supplemental money based on student need and demographics.
+The state formula works to equalize funding and provide additional money to schools and districts that do not have the capacity and wealth to raise revenues locally.
+The state and local cost methodology uses both assessed property values and income to determine the state share. - Provides supplemental money based on student needs and demographics.
 This includes funding for students with disabilities, English learners, gifted students, economically disadvantaged students and those participating in career-technical education.
 Generally, these supplemental dollars are restricted to support these student subgroups.

 This document contains a detailed explanation of the calculation of each component of the foundation formula.
 The document references a number of reports the Department produces to calculate state foundation funding for each district.
 The Summary School Finance Payment Report (SFPR) provides the annual funding amounts for each element of the formula.
-Supplemental reports, including the Detailed SFPR, Base Cost, Targeted and Supplemental Targeted Assistance and Transportation provide the calculation, parameters and the underlying data with detailed calculations.
+Supplemental reports, including the Detailed SFPR, Base Cost, Local Capacity, Targeted and Supplemental Targeted Assistance and Transportation provide the calculation, parameters and the underlying data with detailed calculations.